Parliamentary franchise in the United Kingdom 1885–1918: Counties

+Ownership franchise

+Freeholders

 (1) Persons possessed in fee simple or fee tail of a freehold estate in land or tenements of the annual value of 40s.

 (2) Persons possessed of a freehold estate for life or lives in land or tenements of the annual value of 40s. who actually or bona fide occupy the premises or were seised of such estate on 7 June 1832, or have acquired such estate after that day by marriage, marriage settlement, devise, or promotion to a benefice or office.

 Persons possessed of a freehold estate for life or lives in lands or tenements of the clear yearly value of £5.

 Note.-Residence on the property is not required from freeholders.
 A freehold situate in a Parliamentary borough qualifies the owner for the county vote, unless it is in his own occupation.
 See also N.B. below.